joextodd/pysoundio/CONTRIBUTING.rst

 .. _GitHub: https://github.com/joextodd/pysoundio/

+Before submitting a pull request, make sure all tests are passing, and all of the example scripts run as they as should.

 If you make changes to the documentation, you can locally re-create the HTML pages using Sphinx_.
 You can install it and the read the docs theme with::